robertmuth/awesome-low-level-programming-languages/README.md

   BEGIN
     a := 0;
     b := 1;
-    FOT i := 1 TO n DO
+    FOR i := 1 TO n DO
       c := a + b;
       a = b
       b = c